-Parameter Description number An expression of a numeric type scale An integer specifying the number of decimal places toward which truncating is to be performed, e.g.: • 2 for truncating to the nearest multiple of 0.01 • 1 for truncating to the nearest multiple of 0.1 0 for truncating to the nearest whole number • -1 for truncating to the nearest multiple of 10 • -2 for truncating to the nearest multiple of 100 argument, the number can be truncated to powers-of-ten multiples (tens, hundreds, tenths, hundredths, etc.).
+Parameter Description number An expression of a numeric type scale An integer specifying the number of decimal places toward which truncating is to be performed, e.g.: • 2 for truncating to the nearest multiple of 0.01 • 1 for truncating to the nearest multiple of 0.1 0 for truncating to the nearest whole number • -1 for truncating to the nearest multiple of 10 • -2 for truncating to the nearest multiple of 100

+Returns the integer part of a number.
+With the optional scale argument, the number can be truncated to powers-of-ten multiples (tens, hundreds, tenths, hundredths, etc.) instead of just integers.